This week I’ve got a massive post on picking a laptop for FL Studio (and in most ways – music production in general).

 Split your instruments into more channels, avoid using too many effects in the same chain.
 It is a lot better to split every generator into its own channel and give every channel only the essential effects they need instead of trying to balance multiple instruments in the same one.

 This is especially noticeable when adding a lot of VSTs to the mastering chain.
-Since it comes last in the audio chain, it cannot be speed up with multiple cores.
-Try to keep it lean.
+Since it comes last in the audio chain, it cannot be speed-up with multiple cores.
+Try to keep it clean and lean.

 What does it mean for you when buying a laptop?